firefly-iii/kubernetes/charts/firefly-iii/README.md

 ## Setting environment variables from additional ConfigMaps and Secrets

-This enables a simplified syntax to set environment variables from a ConfigMap or Secret:
+This enables a simplified syntax to set envirnoment variables from a ConfigMap or Secret:

 ```yaml
 envValueFrom: